 Individuals who were on the Diamond Princess want to know whether the cruise line took all precautions to protect them from COVID-19 while on the ship.
-Our personal injury lawyers are looking closely at these cases to determine if the cruise line took reasonable and necessary steps to protect its passengers.
+Jason Stephens is looking closely at these cases to determine if the cruise line took reasonable and necessary steps to protect its passengers.
 If not, the cruise line may be responsible for the damages and losses caused by its negligence.

 Filing Coronavirus Lawsuits Against Cruise Ships

 Cruise ships have a duty of care to provide safe premises for their passengers.
 Cruise lines are subject to lawsuits for passenger injuries and illnesses in many situations.
 The question in each lawsuit is whether the cruise line took reasonable steps to protect passengers.

 With the coronavirus, it is unknown right now what steps cruise lines took to prevent the spread of the virus on the ship.
 It is unknown whether the cruise line did everything it could to protect passengers who were under mandatory quarantine by governments, including the Diamond Princess in Japan.

 We also do not know what damages were caused by the quarantine and other actions.
 If a person did not sustain damages, the person cannot receive compensation for a personal injury lawsuit.